+Supplementary file 1A.

 Type localities of the species members of East Asian Bufo discussed in this study.
 The information retrieves from electronic catalogues of Amphibian species of the world (Frost, 2021).
 See the reference list at the end of the supplementary file for the resources mentioned in this table.